 Electricity produced from closed-loop biomass comes from plants grown exclusively for electricity production, for example switch grass.
 Open-loop biomass is material not originally intended as a fuel source, like wood chips, manure and farm waste.

-The law provides a Production Tax Credit of 2.3 cents per kilowatt-hour credit for electricity produced from close-loop biomass.
+The elaw provides a Production Tax Credit of 2.3 cents per kilowatt-hour credit for electricity produced from close-loop biomass.
 The credit for open-loop biomass is 1.2 cent per kilowatt-hour.
 The credit is generally available for 10 years after a facility begins production.
 The electricity produced must be sold to an unrelated person.
-These incentives are in effect through 2016.
+These incentives are in effect through 2019.

-Biomass energy producers have the option of taking a 30 percent investment tax credit for installation costs in lieu of the production tax credit for 2016.
+Biomass energy producers have the option of taking an investment tax credit for installation costs in lieu of the production tax credit.
 The investment credit for 2017 is 24 percent, 18 percent for 2018 and 12 percent for 2019.